Inflect logo

 FactorRating / DataNotes

-Disaster RiskLow (3/10) – as of September 2025The overall risk profile is low, with manageable, well-understood hazards.
+Disaster RiskLow (3/10) – as of September 2025The region has a low overall risk profile for natural disasters.

-Tax IncentivesNoData centers are not currently eligible for specific renewable energy subsidies.
+Tax IncentivesNoData center operators do not currently receive specific renewable energy subsidies.

-Sales Tax13% VAT (std) – as of September 2025Standard rate applies, with lower 9% or 6% rates for some items.
+Sales Tax13% VAT (standard rate) – as of September 2025Standard value-added tax applies, with reduced rates for some items.

 Network & Connectivity Ecosystem

-Beijing's network ecosystem is one of the most developed in Asia, characterized by high carrier density and direct access to critical cloud services.
+Beijing's network ecosystem is one of the most developed in mainland China, offering a deep market of providers and direct cloud access.

 Power Analysis

-Average Cost Of Power The average industrial power cost in Beijing is approximately US$0.08/kWh as of Q2 2025.
-This competitive pricing is a significant advantage for managing the operational costs of high-density compute and storage deployments.
-The grid's energy mix is primarily fossil fuels (~65%), with a growing share from renewables (~30%) and nuclear (~5%).
+Average Cost Of Power: Industrial power rates average around US$0.08/kWh as of Q2 2025.
+This cost structure is advantageous for businesses running large-scale compute and storage infrastructure.
+China's power mix is dominated by fossil fuels (~65%), with a growing share from renewables (~30%) and nuclear (~5%).

-Power Grid Reliability The power grid serving Beijing's primary data center zones is well-engineered and highly reliable.
-Facilities are supported by redundant power feeds and multiple substations, meeting the uptime requirements of mission-critical applications.
+Power Grid Reliability: The power grid supporting Beijing's main data center zones is well-engineered and highly reliable.
+Facilities are typically fed by redundant substations, ensuring high levels of uptime required for mission-critical applications.

 Market Access, Business & Tax Climate